T-7219/StormMatrix-Kanban/docs/user-guide.md

 You'll receive notifications for:
 - Card assignments
 - @mentions in comments
-- Approaching deadlines
+- Approaching deadlines (1 day before)
-- Status changes
+- Status changes on cards you're watching
 - New comments on your cards
+- Board membership changes

 ### Notification Settings